keyrrae/Notes/Interview.md

 Note: There are some cases in which the finally block will not get executed: if the virtual machine exits in between try/catch block execution, or the thread which is executing try/catch block gets killed.

+14.3	 What is the difference between final, finally, and finalize?

+pg 78
+SOLUTIONS
+Final
+When applied to a variable (primitive): The value of the variable cannot change.
+When applied to a variable (reference): The reference variable cannot point to any other ob- ject on the heap.
+When applied to a method: The method cannot be overridden.
+When applied to a class: The class cannot be subclassed.
+Finally
+There is an optional finally block after the try block or after the catch block.
+Statements in the finally block will always be executed (except if JVM exits from the try block).
+The finally block is used to write the clean up code.
+Finalize
+This is the method that the JVM runs before running the garbage collector.